Webpage created: September 19, 2018

 William Wright has to be credited with persuading Dr Andrew Carnegie to contribute £15,000 to what must count as his most enduring success -- the erection of the fine Central Library in Tavistock Road.
 The foundation stone was laid by the Mayor, Mr J F Winnicott, on Wednesday October 16th 1907.

-The building was designed by Messrs Thornely and Rooke of Plymouth and the contractors, Messrs Pethick Brothers Ltd, also of Plymouth, started work on the site on December 9th 1907.
+The building was designed by Messrs Thornely and Rooke of Plymouth and the contractors, Messrs Pethick Brothers Limited, also of Plymouth, started work on the site on December 9th 1907.
 The final cost of the work is said to have been £15,627 14s 6d.

 There was a dual opening ceremony on Tuesday October 25th 1910, when the Mayor, Alderman J Yeo, together with architect Mr Lionel Thornely, opened the Library and Alderman T Brook, chairman of the Museum and Art Gallery Committee, along with the Deputy Mayor, Alderman R W Winnicott, and Mr Rooke, opened the Museum part of the building.
+For plans of the ground floor and first floor CLICK HERE.

 The new Borough